commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/README.md

 # Core Gatsby theme

-This is the ore Gatsby theme for building commercetools documentation websites.
+This is the core Gatsby theme for building commercetools documentation websites.

 ## Getting started